joshre/joshre.github.io/been-making.md

 * 250 g Organic Cane Sugar
 * 200 g Turbinado Sugar

-Started using this in a rum drink (just this and Flor De Caña 4-year.
+This was really good — it’s supposed to be a mountain dew clone, and it was crazy refreshing.
+We started using it in a rum drink (just this and Flor De Caña 4-year).
 We call it “Dewing it on the Beach” *AMIRITE*

 # A.C.E
 May 6, 2017